The Golden Unicorn Awards, coinciding with the Russian Film Week, is a film competition, launched in the UK in 2016, and have become annual since.

 • Best Foreign Documentary about Russia or with a Russian Connection

 • Best Animated Film from Russia

-All entries through FilmFreeway need to pay a small fee for their submissions and the committee processing, to eliminate spam submissions.
+All entries through FilmFreeway need to pay a small fee for their submissions that goes towards the committee processing times and to eliminate spam submissions.

-The annual film festival Russian Film Week “Неделя Российского Кино” (hereinafter - RFW) held in London, of which The Golden Unicorn Awards “Золотой Единорог" (hereinafter - GUA) are an established part, introduces films to the general public; the GUA Selection Commission proposes the films.
+The annual film event Russian Film Week “Неделя Российского Кино” (hereinafter - RFW) held in London, of which the competitive Golden Unicorn Awards “Золотой Единорог" (hereinafter - GUA) are an established awards part, introduces films to the general public and recognises talent the GUA competition.

 RFW mission: to facilitate European–Russian collaboration in the realm of film; to promote Russian film to an international audience; to empower international production companies to produce and set films in Russia; to encourage distribution of Russian films in Europe; to provide access for independent international films to be screened in Russia; to stimulate international film-makers to produce Russia-themed titles or films based in Russia.

 GUA mission: to celebrate the best achievements of Russian cinematography in promoting the image of Russia abroad and the best achievements of foreign filmmakers in producing films about Russia or set in Russia.

 The RFW and the GUA ceremony are held in London, United Kingdom every year in late November - early December at multiple venues in the United Kingdom (information is published annually on the RFW website: russianfilmweek.org).

 The timings and venues of the RFW programme and auxiliary events are determined by the RFW Organizing Committee (approved by the General Producer).